Mako Komuro

-Mako Komuro (小室 眞子, Komuro Mako), formerly Princess Mako of Akishino (眞子内親王, Mako Naishinnō), is a former member of the Japanese imperial family.
-She is the eldest child of Crown Prince Fumihito and Crown Princess Kiko, niece of Emperor Naruhito, and granddaughter of Emperor Emeritus Akihito and Empress Emerita Michiko.
-After marrying outside the imperial family in October 2021, she gave up her title as required by the Imperial Household Law.
+Mako Komuro (小室 眞子, Komuro Mako), formerly Princess Mako of Akishino (眞子内親王, Mako Naishinnō), is a Japanese art historian and a former member of the Japanese imperial family.
+She is the eldest child of Crown Prince Fumihito and Crown Princess Kiko, niece of Emperor Naruhito, and granddaughter of Emperor Emeritus Akihito and his wife, Empress Emerita Michiko.

 Early life and education

 Mako Komuro was born Princess Mako of Akishino on 23 October 1991 to Fumihito, Prince Akishino, and Kiko, Princess Akishino, at Imperial Household Agency Hospital in Tokyo Imperial Palace, Chiyoda, Tokyo.
 She has a younger sister, Princess Kako, and a younger brother, Prince Hisahito.
-Mako was educated at the Gakushūin School in her Primary, Girls' Junior and Senior High School years.
+Mako was educated at the Gakushūin School in her primary, junior high school, and senior high school years.
 She studied English at University College, Dublin (UCD), in July–August 2010.
 She had an informal talk with the President of Ireland, Mary McAleese, and she visited Northern Ireland.

 The Princess graduated from the International Christian University in Mitaka, Tokyo, on 26 March 2014 with a bachelor's degree in Art and Cultural Heritage.
 She obtained Japanese national certification in curation as well as a driver's license while she was an undergraduate student.
 She later studied art history at the University of Edinburgh for nine months, from September 2012 to May 2013.
-On 17 September 2014, she left for the United Kingdom where she studied at the University of Leicester for a year, receiving an MA degree in Art Museum and Gallery Studies on 21 January 2016.
+On 17 September 2014, she moved back to the United Kingdom in order to study at the University of Leicester for a year, receiving an MA degree in Art Museum and Gallery Studies on 21 January 2016.
 In September 2016, she enrolled in the doctoral course of the Graduate School of Arts and Sciences, International Christian University.

 Public life

 Mako has been considered by some to be an internet idol since 2004, when images of her in sailor fuku appeared on television.
-An image repository was set up, and a video featuring fanart of Komuro was uploaded onto the popular video-sharing website Nico Nico Douga, attracting over 340,000 views and 86,000 comments.
-The Imperial Household Agency, responding to a request for comment, stated that they are not sure how they should handle this phenomenon, since they see no signs of slander or insults against the Imperial Family.
+An image repository was set up, and a video featuring fanart of her was uploaded onto the popular video-sharing website Nico Nico Douga, attracting over 340,000 views and 86,000 comments.
+The Imperial Household Agency, responding to a request for comment, stated that they were not sure how they should handle this phenomenon, since they saw no signs of slander or insults against the Imperial Family.

 In 2011, Princess Mako came of age and was conferred Grand Cordon of the Order of the Precious Crown on 23 October.
 Since then, she began attending official events as an adult member of the Imperial Family.
 She gave her patronage to a number of organizations, including the Japan Tennis Association and the Japan Kōgei Association.

-In October 2021, she formally lost her title upon marriage as required by Imperial Household Law.